 Wikipedia defines facilitation as “any activity which makes easy the tasks of others.”

 In organisational settings, this involves the designing and running of collaborative processes and meetings, often involving members of the community or other stakeholders.
 These meetings sometimes involve contentious or ‘sensitive’ issues and our task is to ensure that all points of view are tabled, heard and responded to.
-To say that we are experienced is an understatement – as at the middle of April 2017, Jen had facilitated (and mostly designed) a whopping 911 workshops involving all sectors of government and community.
+To say that we are experienced is an understatement – as at the end of March 2020 Jen had facilitated (and mostly designed) a whopping 1332 face-to-face or online workshops/training sessions involving a large range of sectors of government, industry and community.

 Kismet Forward delivers effective workshop facilitation by: